Wlodarski/DR-Altimeter/INSTALL.md

 3. Edit the configuration file, [config.ini](CONFIG.md), to suit your need.

-4. _Optional_ Configure a Slack bot
+4. _Optional_ Configure a Slack bot:
    - Create a bot and register it to a chat room
    - Add SLACK_API_TOKEN to Windows system environment variables
    - Restart Windows